sir-lab/data-release/README_data_release_2025.md

 |--------------------|---------------------|
 |[Region 2 runtimes and trigger types](https://sir-dataset.obs.cn-east-3.myhuaweicloud.com/datasets/cold_start_dataset/runtime_triggerType/df_funcID_runtime_triggerType.csv)|Runtime languages and trigger types per function in Region 2|

+### Schema

 This table contains the cpu_request, runtime language, and triggerType-invocationType of each function in Region 2.
 A unique function is identified by funcID, which is a combination of funcName, userID, and poolName.

-*CPU request and CPU limit.* In our system, the user can specify a CPU limit, e.g. 300 millicores.
+**CPU request and CPU limit** In our system, the user can specify a CPU limit, e.g. 300 millicores.
 This is the maximum amount of CPU that pods for this function can use.
 However, the amount of CPU initially requested tends to be lower, which we call cpu\_request.
 The exact value of cpu_request for different resource configurations may vary, and we provide common values from one region, but they can be used for other regions as well.

 | Name | Log | Description | Unit | Example |
 |------|-----|-------------|------|---------|